WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: Related Works

 \section{Related Works}

-\textbf{Feed-Forward 3D Reconstruction.} Feed-forward 3D reconstruction models have recently emerged as powerful alternatives to traditional SfM/MVS pipelines by directly regressing 3D structure.
-DUSt3R~\citep{wang2024dust3r} pioneers this direction with point map prediction, while Fast3R~\citep{yang2025fast3r} improves its scalability.
-VGGT~\citep{wang2025vggt} further introduces large-scale multi-task learning, with subsequent variants that remove reference-view bias~\citep{wang2025pi} and extend to kilometer-scale sequences~\citep{deng2025vggt}.
-Meanwhile, Dens3R~\citep{fang2025dens3r} introduces a dense prediction backbone for joint estimation of geometric attributes.
-Building on these advances, \modelname~ unifies an even broader range of 3D tasks, including camera poses, depth, surface normals, point maps, and novel view synthesis, in one feed-forward pass.
+\textbf{Feed-Forward 3D Reconstruction.} Feed-forward 3D reconstruction models have emerged as powerful alternatives to traditional SfM/MVS pipelines.
+DUSt3R~\citep{wang2024dust3r} pioneers point map prediction, with subsequent works improving scalability~\citep{yang2025fast3r}, introducing multi-task learning~\citep{wang2025vggt}, and extending to large-scale sequences~\citep{deng2025vggt,wang2025pi}.
+Building on these advances, \modelname~unifies camera poses, depth, normals, point maps, and 3D Gaussians in a single feed-forward pass.

-\textbf{3D Prior Guidance.} Traditional optimization-based methods like COLMAP~\citep{schonberger2016pixelwise} incorporate known camera parameters to improve reconstruction quality.
-Recent learning-based approaches have also explored different forms of guidance: UniDepth~\citep{piccinelli2024unidepth} optionally uses camera intrinsics for improved monocular depth estimation, while some video diffusion models~\citep{he2024cameractrl,huang2025voyager,hunyuanworld2025tencent} demonstrate how camera trajectories can guide consistent content generation.
-More recently, Pow3R~\citep{jang2025pow3r} extends DUSt3R~\citep{wang2024dust3r} with additional modalities as input but remains limited to sparse-view inputs within the ``3R'' paradigms.
-The integration of more modalities into dense regression frameworks like VGGT remains unexplored.
-In this paper, we present the first systematic exploration of multi-modal geometric prior injection within dense multi-view reconstruction frameworks.